Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Elon Musk’s AI company, xAI, built what was briefly the world’s largest AI supercomputer in a converted Electrolux factory in Memphis, Tennessee.
 The timeline was absurd: from decision to operational in 122 days, when similar projects typically take years.
 By September 2024, it was running 100,000 Nvidia H100 GPUs.

 This isn’t an R&D project.
-This is industrialized intelligence production.
+This is industrialized intelligence production at a scale that didn’t exist two years ago.

 Oracle’s Zettascale Vision